k0inwork/mud-llm/design/phase-4-sentient-entities-and-action-significance/README.md

 *   **Action Logging:** The Core Game Engine will be modified to log all player actions (e.g., `move`, `attack`, `talk`, `use item`) to a temporary, per-player, per-entity (NPC/Owner/Questmaker) action buffer.
 Each logged action will include its type, relevant parameters, and a timestamp.
     *   **Action Buffer Location & Garbage Collection:** The action buffer will be an in-memory map, likely attached to the active player's session object.
 When a player logs out, their session and the associated action buffer will be destroyed, ensuring proper garbage collection.
+*   **Hardcoded Prompt Prefixes:** The fundamental role and identity of Owners, Quest Owners, and Questmakers will be defined by hardcoded, static prompt prefixes.
+These prefixes will be prepended to the dynamic `LLMPromptContext` retrieved from the database, ensuring consistent and unalterable core instructions for the LLM.
+The `LLMPromptContext` field in the database will *only* contain customizable personality traits, goals, or specific instructions that can change dynamically, not their core identity or function.
 *   **Significance Scoring:** Each player action type will have a predefined "significance score."
 This score will be configurable (e.g., in the database via the web editor from Phase 1).
 The relevance of an action to a specific LLM entity (NPC, Owner, Questmaker) will also be determined by its target and context.
     *   For **NPCs**: Actions directly involving the NPC (e.g., `talk to NPC_X`, `attack NPC_X`) or actions within the NPC's immediate vicinity.
     *   For **Owners**: Actions targeting entities or resources within the Owner's monitored domain (e.g., `attack town_guard`, `steal from market_stall` for a `town_council_owner`), or actions within rooms/zones associated with the Owner.